Covariant formulation of the Berry connection in non-Hermitian systems: Examples

-Let us illustrate the proposed framework with a concrete example.
-We consider a pseudo-Hermitian Hamiltonian of the form:
+We first consider a pseudo-Hermitian Hamiltonian of the form:

 where $\sigma_i$ are Pauli matrices.
 This two-level Hamiltonian can, for instance, effectively describe topological magnons on a honeycomb lattice~\cite{Cheng2016,Berakdar2026}.
-The same model was recently analyzed in Ref.~\cite{Deng2025}, in the context of emerging electromagnetic fields in the eigenspace of equivalent pseudo-Hermitian Hamiltonians.
-Here, by contrast, we show that when the system is treated in the purely quantum regime and analyzed within the present covariant formalism, no synthetic electromagnetic fields emerge in such systems.
+The same model was recently analyzed in Ref.~\cite{Deng2025}, in the context of emerging synthetic electromagnetic fields.